FabioSebs/BigO/README.md

 F(n) = F(n-1) + F(n-2)
 \*

 > Answer: The Complexity is O(1.6180339887^n).
-At first I believed the answer was log(n) because of fibonacci's recursive nature but looking at a stackoverflow thread people have mostly agreed with the answer our teacher provided.
-The math is explained in the thread and quite honestly I have no idea how the answer ends up resolving as the golden ratio.
+The easy part is n because thats the number you give into the algorithm.
+The golden ratio is hard to explain because if we look at the call stack it resembles the fibonacci sequence itself.